akarshsrivastava/Momentum-Investing/README.md

 In this project, I have calculated the cumulative historical 12 months returns.
 Based on these returns, bucketed the stocks in quantiles and longed the top quantile.
 Back-tested the strategy from 2010 to 2021, the strategy provided more than 4 times returns than nifty index.

+After creating the equal weighted portfolio, estimated the portfolio's sensitivity (Beta) to market risk premium and Excess return, Alpha (Return not explained by market risk premium) using CAPM model.

 # Project: